 Cleveland Heights is a medium-sized city located in the state of Ohio.
 With a population of 44,962 people and 20 constituent neighborhoods, Cleveland Heights is the 23rd largest community in Ohio.
 Much of the housing stock in Cleveland Heights was built prior to World War II, making it one of the older and more historic cities in the country.

-Cleveland Heights is a decidedly white-collar city, with fully 90.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cleveland Heights is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cleveland Heights who work in teaching (12.67%), healthcare (12.65%), and office and administrative support (11.65%).
+Cleveland Heights is a decidedly white-collar city, with fully 89.69% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cleveland Heights is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Cleveland Heights who work in teaching (12.92%), healthcare (11.76%), and office and administrative support (11.25%).

 Also of interest is that Cleveland Heights has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Cleveland Heights in 2010 was $31,744, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $126,976 for a family of four.
+The per capita income in Cleveland Heights in 2010 was $31,663, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,652 for a family of four.
 However, Cleveland Heights contains both very wealthy and poor people as well.

 The most common language spoken in Cleveland Heights is English.
 Other important languages spoken here include Spanish and Chinese.